On asymptotic expansions of generalized Bergman kernels on symplectic manifolds: Introduction

 The full off-diagonal asymptotic expansion of the Bergman kernel of the spin$^c$ Dirac operator associated to a positive line bundle on a compact symplectic manifold was proved by X. Dai, K. Liu and X. Ma \cite[Theorem 4.18']{dai-liu-ma} (see also \cite[Theorem 4.2.1]{ma-ma:book}).
-Their approach is inspired by local index theory, especially by the analytic techniques of Bismut and Lebeau.
-In this case, it is very important that the eigenvalues of the associated Laplacian are either $0$ or tend to $+\infty$.
+Their approach is inspired by the local index theory, especially by the analytic techniques of Bismut and Lebeau.
+In that case, it is very important that the eigenvalues of the associated Laplacian are either $0$ or tend to $+\infty$.

 In the current situation, the renormalized Bochner-Laplacian possibly have different bounded eigenvalues.
-Nevertheless, in \cite{ma-ma08}, X. Ma and G. Marinescu developed the method to obtain a weaker result, the near diagonal expansion of the generalized Bergman kernels of the renormalized Bochner-Laplacian \cite[Theorem 1.19]{ma-ma08} (see also \cite[Theorem 4.1.24]{ma-ma:book}), which turned out to be sufficient for many applications.
+Nevertheless, in \cite{ma-ma08}, X. Ma and G. Marinescu developed the method to obtain a weaker result, a near diagonal asymptotic expansion of the generalized Bergman kernels of the renormalized Bochner Laplacian \cite[Theorem 1.19]{ma-ma08} (see also \cite[Theorem 4.1.24]{ma-ma:book}), which turned out to be sufficient for many applications.
 The paper \cite{ma-ma08} also contains computations of some coefficients $F_{q,r,x_0}$.

-In this paper, we modify the technique of Ma and Marinescu to prove the full off-diagonal expansion of the generalized Bergman kernels of the renormalized Bochner-Laplacian.
+In this paper, we modify the technique of Ma and Marinescu to prove the full off-diagonal asymptotic expansion of the generalized Bergman kernels of the renormalized Bochner Laplacian.
 We follow the strategy of \cite{dai-liu-ma,ma-ma08}.
-So the first step is a localization of the asymptotics near the diagonal.
-Then we rescale the operator in the normal coordinates introduced above and obtain a formal asymptotic expansion as $p\to \infty$.
-Finally, we combine the Sobolev norm estimates and a formal power series technique to show that the formal expansion is indeed the real expansion.
+So the first step is localization of the problem in a neighborhood of the diagonal.
+Then we rescale the operator in the normal coordinates introduced above and obtain its formal asymptotic expansion as $p\to \infty$.
+Finally, we use the Riesz formula, the formal power series technique, Sobolev norm estimates and Sobolev embedding theorems.
 The most essential improvement which allows us to extend the domain of validity of asymptotic expansions is the use of weighted Sobolev spaces and weighted estimates.
-Here we apply the technique, which has been earlier used in \cite{Kor91,Kor00,Meladze-Shubin1,Meladze-Shubin2} to prove pointwise estimates for the kernels of functions of elliptic differential operators on noncompact manifolds.
+Here we apply the technique that was used earlier in \cite{Kor91,Kor00,Meladze-Shubin1,Meladze-Shubin2} to prove pointwise estimates for the kernels of functions of elliptic differential operators on noncompact manifolds.